learn-press/learn-press.github.io/src/html/03-descendance/README.md

-# Descendence
+# Descendance

-Like in any GSML-like markup, HTML has descendence.
+Like in any GSML-like markup, HTML has descendance.

 One HTML element can be situated "inside" another element, like so:
 ```html